carolinearvidsson/lin513/README.md

 Path the the files constituting the the Google Books 1gram frequencies.
 For those with access to the mumin server.
 These files are available for download at path:
-/home/lin205_caar5483/lin513/embeddings_train_and_trial
+/home/corpora/books-ngrams/english/postwar/googlebooks-eng-all-1gram-20090715-*.txt

-For those without access to mumin, you can get [the data sets here](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html)
+For those without access to mumin, you can get [the data sets here](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html).

-**1. Training the model**
+#### Training the model

 `python3 main.py train modelfile trainingdata embeddingfile frequencyfile`